 b) Whilst unfit

 The Prosecution must introduce evidence of alcohol or drug consumption to the extent that it would have impaired a personís ability to drive.
-This can be done by producing evidential breath, blood or urine test results but is commonly achieved by introducing evidence about the manner of driving.

 There is a statutory defence available to the offence under s 4 and 5 of the Road Traffic Act 1988.